ahmedshoaib/anywhere_on_earth/README.md

 a deterministic regex/dateparser fast path handles formulaic ones instantly and validates everything.
 All timezone, DST and leap-year math is done in Python — the model never does arithmetic.
+MAKE sure to create a models/ folder in the working dir
 ## Quick start (Docker)

 ```bash